ashchan/tomcat-control-panels/Radio Panel/README.md

 ## Design

-This is the final panel (AoA Indexer excluded):
+This is the final panel (AoA Indexer excluded, for AoA Indexer design see [here](../AoA%20Indexer/README.md)).

 ![arc-159 in DCS](assets/arc-159.jpg)